knxd/knxd/README.md

 * Please see SubmittingPatches to correctly Sign-Off your code and add yourself to AUTHORS (`tools/list_AUTHORS > AUTHORS`)
 * Adhere to our [coding conventions](https://github.com/knxd/knxd/wiki/CodingConventions).
 The git archive includes a helpful .vimrc file if you use VIM.

+### Compensation – personal statement

+KNX development is not a simple matter and requires both time and dedicated hardware for tests.
+The ETS software isn't exactly cheap, either, and there is no free replacement.
+(I'd like to change that.)

+Thus, wearing my hat as the (current) main author, I (Matthias Urlichs) would like to ask you to consider contributing to knxd's development.

+* paypal: matthias@urlichs.de
+* bitcoin: 1G2NKavCVt2adxEUZVG437J2tHvM931aYd
+* SEPA: DE25760400610535260401 @ COBADEFFXXX

+I can issue a commercial invoice if required.

+If you'd rather gift some hardware, please ask.

 ## Community

 * Code-related issues (aka "bugs") are on GitHub: https://github.com/knxd/knxd/issues